-Cali et al. in (13) show that consistent query answering becomes undecidable for arbitrary sets of INDs and FDs.
-The problem becomes decidable when the set of integrity constraints is restricted to non-key-conflicting INDs; IND $R[X] \subseteq P[Y]$ is non-key-conflicting if Y is not a strict superset of the key of P. Then, the problem of consistent query answering is Π_p^2 -complete.
+Cali et al. in [13] show that consistent query answering becomes undecidable for arbitrary sets of INDs and FDs.
+The problem becomes decidable when the set of integrity constraints is restricted to non-key-conflicting INDs; IND $R[X] \subseteq P[Y]$ is non-key-conflicting if Y is not a strict superset of the key of P. Then, the problem of consistent query answering is $\Pi_p^2$ -complete.

-Another compact representation of all repairs is nucleus (38; 39).
+Another compact representation of all repairs is nucleus [39,40].
 In this approach all repairs are represented by a tableau (a table with free variables), and queries are evaluated in the standard way (answers with variables are discarded).
 We note that for some classes of constraints, constructing the nucleus may take an exponential time to complete.

-(2) provides an thorough study of the complexity of repair checking for 4 different notions of minimality used to define repairs: minimality of symmetric set difference (Definition 4), minimality of asymmetric set difference (which yields subset repairs), minimality of the cardinality of symmetric set difference, and minimality of the cardinality of symmetric difference on every relation.
+[2] provides an thorough study of the complexity of repair checking for 4 different notions of minimality used to define repairs: minimality of symmetric set difference (Definition 4), minimality of asymmetric set difference (which yields subset repairs), minimality of the cardinality of symmetric set difference, and minimality of the cardinality of symmetric difference on every relation.
 The classes of the considered integrity constraints include denial constraints, inclusion dependencies, equality-generating dependencies, and weakly acyclic and local-as-view (LAV) tuple-generating dependencies.
-The results provide additional insight into the problem of repair checking in the presence of full TGDs for the symmetric and asymmetric set difference notion of minimality.
-The authors show that repair checking is PTIME-hard which in view of Theorem 1 makes the problem PTIME-complete.
-It is a general belief, based on the assumption $NC \subseteq PTIME$, that there do not exist fast parallel algorithms for PTIME-complete problems.
+The results offer additional insight into the problem of repair checking in the presence of full TGDs for the symmetric and asymmetric set difference notion of minimality.
+The authors show that for full TGDs repair checking is PTIME-hard, which in view of Theorem 1 makes the problem PTIME-complete.
+It is a general belief, based on the assumption NC $\subseteq$ PTIME, that there do not exist fast parallel algorithms for PTIME-complete problems.
 This suggest that database repairing (Algorithm 2) using a parallel computation model does not guarantee an efficiency improvement.
-It is, however, shown that the problem of repair checking is in NC for equality-generating dependencies and weakly acyclic LAV tuplegenerating dependencies.
-We note that this result is orthogonal to Theorem 1 because the classes of constraints are incomparable.
-On the other hand, the authors show that repair checking becomes coNP-complete if we consider weakly acyclic TGDs withouth the LAV restriction.
+However, the authors also show that for weakly acyclic LAV tuple-generating dependencies the problem is in LOGSPACE (which is included in NC).
+On the other hand, repair checking easily becomes coNP-complete if we relax the restrictions on the set of constraints; for instance, if we consider weakly acyclic TGDs without the LAV restriction.
+We remark that these results are orthogonal to Theorem 1 as the classes of constraints are incomparable.